gardener/gardener/docs/proposals/22-improved-usage-of-shootstate-api.md

 With [Finalise "Bad Case" Control Plane Migration #6302](https://github.com/gardener/gardener/issues/6302), however, this use case has been eliminated.
 It was decided that it won't be implemented, especially after [☂️ [GEP-20] Highly Available Seed and Shoot Clusters #6529](https://github.com/gardener/gardener/issues/6529) brings the ability to run seed clusters in a highly available manner (which reduces the chances to ever need a "bad case control plane migration" even further).
-With this, it is no longer necessary to continuously replicate the relevant state to the garden cluster, allowing us to drop the `ShootState` API for good.
+With this, it is no longer necessary to continuously replicate the relevant state to the garden cluster, allowing us to reduce the usage of the `ShootState` API.

-More generally, even with the "bad case control plane migration" scenario, the `ShootState` API is a design flaw since it was misused for persisting frequently changing data that should better be stored in an object store (similar to ETCD backups).

 ### Goals

 - Reduce network traffic and resulting costs due to continuous replication of state from seed clusters to garden clusters.
 - Reduce size of garden cluster's ETCD, and with it the risk to run into its practical space limit of 8 GB.
 - Simplify code that was mainly introduced in the context of the "bad case control plane migration".
+- Perform regular backups of the shoot states for shoots running on unmanaged seeds.

 ### Non-Goals

 - Adaptation of the ["first use-case"](#summary) of the `ShootState` API (this is handled separately in [Introduce `core.gardener.cloud/v1beta1.InternalSecret` API #7999](https://github.com/gardener/gardener/issues/7999)).
 - Provide means to restore a deleted `Shoot` from its persisted state.
-- Perform regular backups of the shoot states.

 ## Proposal